CS2613-FA23/explorationactivity1-edouardlev/Overview.md

 ### The purpose
 Selenium is an open source automated testing framework that can be used to do a plethora of testing.
 It works in C#, Java, JavaScript, Ruby, Python and PHP.
 [1](https://www.alphabold.com/selecting-a-programming-language-for-selenium-webdriver/)

  Selenium is a suite of software, each piece being able to do different testing for different needs of whoever uses it.
 Precisely, WebDriver is a library component of the Selenium suite used for browser automation.
 Browser automation is testing software in a web browser with automated solutions.
 WebDriver can fill out forms, navigate through websites and extract data.
 This is important for testing and building higher quality software.
-Manual testing simply does not cut it anymore as there are many browsers that require many tests.
+Manual testing simply does not cut it anymore as there are many browsers that require tests.
 Using a testing library like Selenium allows us to redo the tests on multiple browsers and reduce the risk of human errors.
 [2](https://www.browserstack.com/guide/what-is-browser-automation)
 Selenium also works on a variety of browsers, including all the main ones.

 ### How to use it